DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 For example, for a request like: `POST https://example.amazonaws.com/?Param1=value1`,

-...assuming the date is 20150830T123600Z, the resulting Authorization header will be:
+...with no payload, and assuming the date is 20150830T123600Z, the resulting Authorization header will have the value:

 ```
 AWS4-HMAC-SHA256